-A. Income.
-Applicants must meet the income limits of Tax Credit and Other Requirements.
+- A. Who qualify as a family as defined in Section 2.11; and - B. Whose annual income meets the definitions as outlined in section 4.2 above.
 Prior to admission each applicant must submit to a certification of all sources of income.
 The Agent utilizing a "third party" certification procedure will complete this certification.
-No applicants will be admitted whose family income exceeds 60% of the area median income as published annually by HUD.
-Applicant must have enough income to satisfy Agent of an ability to pay the tax credit rental amount, unless they have a Housing Choice Voucher or the applicant is applying for a RAD PBV Unit.

-B. Students.
-Applicants whose household, in its entirety, consists of Full-Time Students and meets one of the exemptions below shall meet this eligibility requirement.
-For the purposes of Tax Credit and Other Requirements, a Full-Time Student is one who attends, or plans to attend during the next twelve months, an educational organization which normally maintains a regular facility and curriculum for a minimum of five months per calendar year and is considered a full-time student by the institution.
+An applicant whose income is at or below 60% of area median income as published annually by HUD shall be income eligible. - C. Students.
+Applicants whose household, in its entirety, consists of full-time students and meets one of the exemptions below shall meet this eligibility requirement.
+For the purposes of Tax Credit and Other Requirements, a full-time student is one who attends, or plans to attend during the next twelve months, an educational organization which normally maintains a regular facility and curriculum for a minimum of five months per calendar year and is considered a full time student by the institution.

-Exemptions for units regulated under Section 42 of the Internal Revenue Code are as follows:
+Exemptions for units regulated under section 42 of the Internal Revenue Code are as follows:

 - 1) Any one of the students filing a joint federal income tax return.
-A copy of the joint federal tax return must be included in the applicant's file; - 2) A household consisting of a single parent (with custody) and a school age child or children, both of whom are not dependents of a third party; - 3) A household receiving assistance under Title IV of the Social Security Act; - 4) A household receiving Temporary Assistance for Needy Families (TANF); or - 5) A member of the household enrolled in and receiving assistance under the Job Training Partnership Act or similar governmental job training program. - C. Suitability.
-Who are suitable for housing by meeting the screening criteria listed in section 4.6 below.
+A copy of the joint federal tax return must be included in the applicant's file; - 2) A household consisting of a single parent (with custody) and a school age child or children, both of whom are not dependents of a third party; - 3) A household receiving assistance under Title IV of the Social Security Act; - 4) A household receiving Temporary Assistance for Needy Families (TANF); or - 5) A member of the household enrolled in and receiving assistance under the Job Training Partnership Act or similar governmental job training program. - D. Who are suitable for housing by meeting the screening criteria listed in section 4.6 below.